Love browsing for classical music or recent indie releases? Find an array of record collections at these cool vinyl stores in Hong Kong.

 7. Analog Dept. Records

 Kwun Tong never disappoints with its industrial building gems.
-To prove our point, just check out Analog Dept. This indie record shop focuses on music from Japan and other Asian countries, but it also features some works by pop and rock artists from the US and Europe.
-With the team from Analog Dept. frequently posting detailed reviews of their products on Facebook, you can trust that these people know their stuff.
+To prove our point, just check out Analog Dept Records!
+This well-stocked vinyl shop features music from all around the world, with many deep cuts from Asian countries such as Japan.
+With the team from Analog Dept frequently posting reviews of their products on Facebook, you can trust that these people know their stuff.

-Across the sea on Lamma Island is the Lamma Vinyl Record store.
-While it’s off the beaten track for most of us in the city, the store is charming and down-to-earth, perhaps precisely because of its remote location.
+Across the sea on Lamma Island is the Lamma Vinyl Record Store.
+While it may be off the beaten track for most of us in the city, this store is charming and down-to-earth – perhaps precisely because of its more remote location.
+Along with an impressive selection of titles in stock, Lamma Vinyl Record Store also buys used vinyls at fair prices.
 So the next time you visit the area, make sure to pop by for a music and culture fix.

 Lamma Vinyl Record Store, 1/F, 45 Yung Shue Wan Main Street, Lamma Island, Hong Kong, p.
 2335 0601